modernism

 “The Problem of Bread” by Valerian Pidmohylnyi (Ukrainian edition)

-The more Pidmohylnyi writes, the more his heroes distance themselves from the steppe and move closer to the city landscape.
+The more Pidmohylnyi wrote, the more his heroes distance themselves from the steppe and moved closer to the city landscape.
 Pidmohylnyi always draws attention to communication routes between the village and the city.
 In his early short story “Vania” (“Tvory.
 Volume 1”), a child uses the railroad as a toy.
 It changes in “The Problems of Bread” and other short stories that appear later, where a train becomes something larger than a human itself.
 A character grows while shrinking, trying to squeeze in the train or at least jump on its roof to get to the city and later survive there.

 RELATED: Ivan Bahrianyi: perfect adventure novels, perfect adventure life

-Stepan Radchenko – the main character of Pidmohylny’s most famous novel “The City” (“Micто”), arrives in Kyiv on the steamship, which allows him to bid farewell to one shore (the steppe) on his way to another one (the city).
+Stepan Radchenko, the main character of Pidmohylny’s most famous novel “The City” (“Micто”), arrives in Kyiv on the steamship, which allows him to bid farewell to one shore (the steppe) on his way to another one (the city).
 At the end of the novel, it seems like a character finally settles down in the city and rents not just a room for existence but an office for a writer.
 Nonetheless, on an existential level, he remains on that steamship, stuck in an endless inner conflict, always unsure which shore to choose, which person to be, and which woman to stay with.

 Unlike French or German novels of this kind, “The City” is filled with a good portion of irony and philosophical talks one can have over a glass of beer.
 So when you read about the formation of Stepan Radchenko’s identity as an artist and a citizen, you don’t feel like yawning and setting the book aside as far as possible, as it could have been with reading about Georges Duroy’s wandering in Paris, described in “Bel-Ami.”
 “The City” is not an adaptation of Maupassan or “The Clouds” (“Хмари”) by Nechuy-Levytsky (another classical novel about Kyiv).
 It is a story about a space that Pidmohylny finally wants to add to the discourse.